-Margaret Galvan is a scholar of contemporary women’s visual print culture at work on In Visible Archives of the 1980s: Feminist Politics and Queer Platforms, a book and digital project under contract with the University of Minnesota Press‘s Manifold Scholarship Series.
+Starting this fall, Margaret Galvan will be Assistant Professor of visual rhetoric in the Department of English at the University of Florida.
+She is a scholar of contemporary women’s visual print culture at work on In Visible Archives of the 1980s: Feminist Politics and Queer Platforms, a book and digital project under contract with the University of Minnesota Press‘s Manifold Scholarship Series.
 This project traces a genealogy of queer theory in 1980s American feminism through representations of sexuality in visual culture.
 Margaret’s research spans over a dozen archives where she analyzes comics, captioned photographs, drawings, transparencies, and other image-text media produced by women, including Gloria Anzaldúa, Alison Bechdel, Nan Goldin, Roberta Gregory, and Lee Marrs.
 She has received nine grants over five years to fund this work, most recently including grants from Duke University and Smith College.
 She has also recently received an award from NYCDH to develop a digital humanities project out of a portion of her archival research.
 For this project, she is creating digital networks and maps of Alison Bechdel’s participation in 1980s grassroots periodicals.

-She is part-time faculty at the NYU Gallatin School of Individualized Study and works as a Senior Instructional Technology Fellow at Macaulay Honors College.
-In addition to her work at Macaulay, she devotes further attention to the development of free and open-source academic platforms.
-Following her tenure as a Coordinator of Education and Support for OpenCUNY (2010-2016), she currently serves on the development team of the CUNY Academic Commons.
+Intersecting her interest in infrastructures of print culture, she devotes attention to the development of free and open-source academic platforms.
+She has done that work as a Coordinator of Education and Support for OpenCUNY (2010-2016), Senior Instructional Technology Fellow at Macaulay Honors College (2011-2017), and as part of the development team of the CUNY Academic Commons (2016-2017).
 She received her PhD in English with a film studies certificate candidate at The Graduate Center, City University of New York where her completed dissertation was awarded the Monette Prize for the Best Dissertation in Lesbian/Gay Studies.

 Last updated June 2017.